rslnk/reimagine-belonging/README.md

 Whenever a new plugin is being added or the WordPress version updated, a `composer update` command should be run in order to install new packages.

 `plugins`, and `mu-plugins` are Git ignored by default since Composer manages them.
 Custom plugins that *aren't* managed by Composer, are whitelisted in `/.gitignore` file.

-## Deployment

-[Capistrano](http://www.capistranorb.com/) is used as a deployment method to deploy Reimagine Belonging website to a remote server.
-It allows to deploy or rollback deployments in one command.

-**Available deployment commands:**

-* `cap production_en deploy`
-* `cap production_de deploy`
-* `cap staging deploy`

-To rollback a deploy use `cap production_en deploy:rollback`

-Composer support is built-in so when you run a deploy, `composer install` is automatically run.
-Capistrano has a great [deploy flow](http://www.capistranorb.com/documentation/getting-started/flow/) that you can hook into and extend it.

 ## Must-use plugins